IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

     → RProgress M

 -- these lemmas are needed for the uniqueness cases of lemma51!
--- it might be cleaner to define each uniqueness case directly as a lemma -- a beta⋆ reduction happened
+-- it might be cleaner to define every uniqueness case directly as a lemma

+-- a beta⋆ reduction happened
 U·⋆1 : ∀{A : ∅ ⊢Nf⋆ K}{B}{L : ∅ ,⋆ K ⊢ B}{X}
  {B' : ∅ ⊢Nf⋆ *}